Should you require legal advice, there a few choices that provide free legal advice and services.

 - Women's and Children's Hospital Child Protection Services - phone 8161 7346.

-- Create a child safe environment - Office for Recreation and Sport,
+- Create a child safe environment - Office for Recreation, Sport and Racing

 The Australian Government has put in place a number of measures to make sure older people are safely and properly cared for.
 These include national criminal history record checks (also known as police checks).
 All volunteers that are likely to have unsupervised access to care recipients must obtain a police certificate through an accredited police check process.